dart-lang/language/doc/life_of_a_language_feature.md

 ## After shipping

-After a feature has been shipped, the documents partaining to the feature should be moved into subfolders carrying the name of the release in which they were shipped (e.g. `Dart 2.1`).
+After a feature has been shipped, the documents pertaining to the feature should be moved into subfolders carrying the name of the release in which they were shipped (e.g. `Dart 2.1`).